-- Early Labor: This is the time from onset to when the cervix is dilated to 6 cm (ACOG 2014).
+- Early Labor: Time from onset to when the cervix is dilated to 6 cm (ACOG 2014).
 Contractions begin mild, almost imperceptibly, with a long rest in between.
-It can last approximately 8- 12 hours, and for much of the time you may not even be aware that you are in early labor.
+It can last approximately 8 to 12 hours, and for much of the time, people may not even be aware they are in early labor.

-- Active Labor: This is the time when cervix dilates from 6 cm – 8 cm, and when many people are instructed to head to the hospital or birthing center.
-Contractions typically last around 60 seconds, with a rest of 3-5 minutes.
-It can last 3-8 hours.
-Due to the intensity of contractions, you’ll need to rely on your mental strength, as well as several of the strategies we outline below.
+- Active Labor: Time when the cervix dilates from 6 cm to 8 cm, and when many people are instructed to head to the hospital or birthing center.
+Contractions typically last around 45 seconds, with a rest of 5 to 8 minutes in between.
+This phase can last 3 to 8 hours.
+Due to the intensity of contractions, mental strength becomes increasingly important, as do the strategies discussed below.

-- Transition Labor: This phase is the most intense – where the cervix fully dilates up to 10 cm.
-You may feel contractions radiating throughout your whole body, lasting for up to 90 seconds, followed by perhaps only 2 minutes of recovery before the next cycle begins.
-Thankfully, this stage is also the shortest – lasting between 30 minutes to 2 hours.
-You will need strong support from your birthing coach and/or partner during this time.
+- Transition Labor: This phase is the most intense, when the cervix fully dilates up to 10 cm.
+Contractions can radiate throughout the entire body, lasting around 60 seconds, followed by perhaps only 1.5 to 2 minutes of recovery before the next cycle begins.
+Thankfully, this stage is also the shortest-lasting, between 30 minutes and 2 hours.
+Strong support from a birthing coach and/or partner during this time is important.

 Factors That Influence Success